confluentinc/examples/clients/docs/rest-proxy.rst

    .. literalinclude:: ../cloud/rest-proxy/consume.sh
       :lines: 10-13

 #.
 Consume data using the base URL in the first response.
-It is intentional to issue this command twice due to https://github.com/confluentinc/kafka-rest/issues/432, sleeping 10 seconds in between.
+Issue the curl command twice, sleeping 10 seconds in between—this is intentional due to https://github.com/confluentinc/kafka-rest/issues/432.

    .. literalinclude:: ../cloud/rest-proxy/consume.sh
       :lines: 17-25